angelrye/token-screener/README.md

 activate -> Hit Enter
 ```

-2. Create a requirements.txt file with the following content:
+2. Create a requirements.txt file with the following content: - **You can skip this since file is already included.**

 ```
 ccxt